 Neville is married to his wife, Arial, and the couple have a newborn daughter named Acaia.

-The 2016-2017 year is the fourth for Lance Vanderberg as the head coach for the men’s cross country program at Taylor University and his 11th year on staff with the men’s track and field squad.
+The 2017-2018 year is the fifth for Lance Vanderberg as the head coach for the men’s cross country program at Taylor University and his 12th year on staff with the men’s track and field squad.

 Vanderberg’s first season at the helm of the cross country program brought the Trojans back into the national spotlight, with TU posting a record of 89-23 and earning votes in the NAIA Top-25 Poll for the first time since the 2009 campaign.
 Taylor took second at the Crossroads League Championships, while sending a pair of runners to the NAIA National Championships.

 The momentum continued in Vanderberg’s second season, as the Trojans cracked the NAIA Top-25 Poll for the first time since 2009, spending the entire year in the national ranking and ending with an 85-13 regular season record.
-Along the way, Taylor climbed as high as No. 13 nationally for its best ranking since 2000 and claimed a second-straight, second-place showing at the Crossroads League Championships.
+Along the way, Taylor climbed as high as No. 13 nationally and claimed a second-straight, second-place showing at the Crossroads League Championships.
 The season was highlighted by the program’s first trip to NAIA Nationals since 1999, where TU finished 15th overall.

-Vanderberg’s teams have also found plenty of success in the classroom, as the 2015 squad led the NAIA with eight NAIA Scholar-Athletes, while ranking 10th in the nation with a 3.57 team grade-point average.
-The academic performance marked the program’s third-straight year with a collective GPA over the 3.0 mark under the watch of Vanderberg.
+Vanderberg’s teams have also found plenty of success in the classroom, as the 2015 and 2016 squads led all men’s cross country programs within the NAIA with eight NAIA Scholar-Athletes.
+In addition, the program has recorded four-straight years with a collective GPA over the 3.0 mark under the watch of Vanderberg.

 In addition to his role as head coach of the men’s cross country program, Vanderberg also serves as an assistant coach for the Taylor men’s track and field program, where he has focused on the distance squad since the start of the 2006-2007 campaign.

-During his tenure on staff with the TU men’s track and field team, Vanderberg has helped Taylor student-athletes rewrite the program’s indoor and outdoor record books by notching a pair of indoor records, one outdoor record and 12 current top-10 marks in outdoor distance events.
-The performances have led to plenty of accolades, with the distance crew tallying five NAIA All-American honors for Vanderberg.
+During his tenure on staff with the TU men’s track and field team, Vanderberg has helped Taylor student-athletes rewrite the program’s indoor and outdoor record books by notching a pair of indoor records, one outdoor record and 14 current top-10 marks in outdoor distance events.
+The performances have led to plenty of accolades, with the distance crew tallying eight NAIA All-American honors for Vanderberg.

 Vanderberg graduated from Taylor in 2006 with a degree in social studies education, before earning a master’s degree in higher education from TU in 2013.